We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - ignore the fact that if you do try to remove one, it could lead to infection and scarring

 If good skin hygiene, over-the-counter cleansers, and lifestyle changes aren’t improving your skin, you should see a dermatologist.
+If you don’t already have a dermatologist, the Healthline FindCare tool can help you find a physician in your area.
 It’s always better to see a doctor earlier than later when it comes to any type of skin problem.

 Acne can get out of control quickly.
 Even if you only have a few clogged pores, it’s worth seeing a doctor for guidance and a prescription cleanser if needed.